andrewspinks/pact-mobile-preso/README.md

 * Run the iOS unit tests. (can be done from within XCode if you prefer)
 ```
-xcodebuild -project CatKit.xcodeproj -scheme CatKit clean test -sdk iphonesimulator
+CatKit $ xcodebuild -project CatKit.xcodeproj -scheme CatKit clean test -sdk iphonesimulator
 ```
 This will run the unit tests (Pact Tests).
-After the pact tests run successfully the generated pact files should live in the `tmp\pacts\` directory.
-A log of the pact test interactions can be found here `tmp\pact.log`.
+After the pact tests run successfully the generated pact files should live in the `CatKit/tmp/pacts/` directory.
+A log of the pact test interactions can be found here `CatKit/tmp/pact.log`.
 If the tests fail, try looking in here for details as to why.

 ### Verify the ruby server with the generated pact file
 Copy over the generated pact file from the iOS project, to the ruby server.